albasmg/phone-catalogue/README.md

 To run this project in development mode, you'll have to run:

 `npm start`in root dir: this will start the client side app in [http://localhost:3000](http://localhost:3000) </br>
-`npm run start-api`in /server dir: this will startt the server side app in [http://localhost:5000](http://localhost:5000)
+`npm run start-api`in /server dir: this will start the server side app in [http://localhost:5000](http://localhost:5000)